AshraktSamer/NTI-Mean-Stack-final-project/README.md

     ng serve

-Usage
+## Usage
 Once both the backend and frontend servers are running:
  .
 Open the frontend in your browser at http://localhost:4200.
  .
 The backend API is accessible at http://localhost:5000 (or the port you've configured).
  .
-Use the app for managing products, placing orders, and managing user authentication.

-Open the frontend in your browser at http://localhost:4200.
-The backend API is accessible at http://localhost:4000 (or the port you've configured).
 Use the app for managing products, placing orders, and managing user authentication.